 The Nathaniel Hartman Log Home is located at the Henry County Fairgrounds south of Napoleon on State Route 108.
 Nathaniel Holcomb Hartman built the home between 1860 and 1866.
 It sat on County Road Z in Napoleon Township.
-Originally constructed as a two-story home, today the home has only one story with a loft due to its collapsed during the move to its present site at the Henry County Fairgrounds.
+Originally constructed as a two-story home, today the home has only one story with a loft due to its collapse during the move to its present site at the Henry County Fairgrounds.
 The Historical Society decided to place the fireplace to the side of the house and to enlarge it to fit a space in the wall where some logs had been cut to install a large door.
 The home features a 1830s Shaker dining room table, 1870s pie-safe, and an original 1830 rope bed from the Showman-Edwards family.

 History of the Nathaniel Hartman Log Home

 (Written by Genevieve Eicher, 1986 Secretary, Henry County Historical Society, revised 2017 by W. Taylor Moyer, 2017 Vice President, Henry County Historical Society)

 Originally, the home sat in Section 26, Napoleon Township.
 The farm was part of the Ohio Canal Lands and was owned by the State of Ohio until 1848 when the state sold it to Seth Hopkins.
 In 1850 Daniel Fribley purchased the farm and in 1852 he sold it to Daniel Kelly who retained ownership until 1853.
 Addison Childs purchased it that year and re-sold it in 1856 to Joseph Ritter.
 In 1860 Nathaniel H. Hartman purchased the 120-acre farm from his father-in-law Joseph Ritter.
 Between 1860 and 1866 Nathaniel constructed the Hartman Log Home.